agentstation/utc/README.md

 - All times are automatically converted to and stored in UTC
 - JSON marshaling/unmarshaling with flexible parsing
-- Optional YAML marshaling/unmarshaling (with go-yaml dependency)
+- Full YAML marshaling/unmarshaling support
 - SQL database compatibility with enhanced type support
 - Timezone conversion helpers with automatic DST handling
 - Extensive formatting options for US and EU date formats